The following information may help to address your question:

 People with Alexander disease have abnormal protein deposits known as Rosenthal fibers.
 These deposits are made of the protein GFAP

-, which are found in specialized cells called glial cells
+, which are found in specialized cells

 .
 Glial cells are supposed to support and nourish other cells in the brain and spinal cord (central nervous system